Here’s 2 Start Training’s guide to preparing for life after a no-deal Brexit as an HGV driver.

 An IDP can be brought at a Post Office and will cost £5.50.
 There are a few requirements that need to be met:

-- You need to hold a full UK driving licence
+You must hold a full UK driving licence

 What about my Driver CPC?